 Major Versions Documentation

-- Once release day hits ( 🎉), it's time to begin writing content for the next major version or your product.
-For example, name the separate space: 2.0.
+- Once release day hits ( 🎉), it's time to begin writing content for the next major version of your product.

 - To make sure you don't add any 2.0 content in the 1.0 space, copy the 1.0 space and name the copy "2.0".